ncm2/ncm2/README.md

 There's some hacking done in NCM.
 It uses a per 30ms timer to detect changes even popup menu is visible.
-NCM uses job_start function to start the completion core process by itself, to illiminate the `:UpdateRemotePlugins` command after installation, so that it should just work out if the box.
+NCM uses job_start function to start the completion core process by itself, to illiminate the `:UpdateRemotePlugins` command after installation, so that it should just work out of the box.

 Note that the calling context of nvim's `complete()` function by NCM does not meet the requirement in the documentation `:help complete()`, which says: